precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-time-step-sizes.md

 precice.advance(dt);
 ...
 ```

 Here, a participant accepts `preciceDt`, even if it is bigger than `solverDt`, if the difference is not bigger than a certain tolerance `tol`.
-From the perspective of the participant this tolerance should be negligible with respect to the requirements (e.g. numerical stability)  that led to `solverDt`.
-With this modification the participant ensures that there is absolutely no difference between its internal time and the time used by preCICE and this eliminates the root cause for the error message from above.

 {% note %}
 The strategy presented above is only one possibility.
 Generally, the participant knows best how to determine the allowed time step size and there often are additional requirements you might want to consider, depending on the use case and discretization techniques the participant is using.